-If you prefer to pay for your annual car insurance policy on a month to month basis there are a number of insurers who are more than happy to accept payments spread over up to 12 months, with no huge upfront deposit required.
+Prefer to pay for your annual car insurance policy on a month to month basis?
+Some insurers accept payments spread over up to 12 months, with no large upfront deposit required.
 There are also a number of price comparison sites which offer quotes for both monthly and yearly payments; but which, if any, are the cheapest?
-We ran some tests to try to find out, so click here to find out!
+We ran some tests to put it to the test, so click here to find out!

-It is generally accepted that, at the moment (January 2017) most monthly payers will be charged an extra 11% over and above the basic premium.
+It is generally accepted that, in 2018, most drivers making regular payments were charged an extra 11% over and above the basic premium.
 Our own calculated figure was a little higher at 13.9%.
 However, statistically, our sample was fairly small and it is possible that a far larger test could give different figures.

 It is important to remember that the true APR is not 11% (if we accept the popular figure) because you would be paying off the initial sum gradually over the year.
 You are charged the full payment, including charges and interest, upfront, whereas a true APR is only payable on the outstanding balance, which after six months would be approximately half of the original sum.
 A flat rate of 11% is actually an APR of 19.7%.
 If our own calculated figure of 13.9% is correct, then that expands to an APR of 24.7%.
 So, if you can get a loan at less than these figures you are likely to save money; if you can get an interest-free credit card for a year then so much the better (provided that you keep up the payments religiously, and don't trigger a penalty, of course).

 If you buy online you only have to make one application and you could potentially receive offers from dozens of competing companies, most of whom will only require a low deposit.
 If you buy through a broker they will not have as many insurers for you to choose from but you may benefit from their personal attention to your own unique needs.
 They may also have access to smaller, more specialised insurers that the big price comparison companies ignore.

 What should I be careful of?